shraddhaagarwal10/TCPNet/README.md

 ```
 ## Contact

-For any further query, comment or suggestion, you may reach out at tanmay@iiserb.ac.in
+For any further query, comment or suggestion, you may reach out at tanmay@iiserb.ac.in and shraddhaagarwal2001@gmail.com

 ## Citation
 ```